secretstartups/handbook/blog/release-posts/index.html.md

 When approved, include the "Ready" label in the MR before merging.

-Deprecations are announced for 3 consecutive milestones before final removal.
+Deprecations are announced for 2 releases in advance of the final removal.
 Since the content remains the same each month, it is not necessary to get the content reviewed each time by TW and PMM.
-When Product Managers OR Engineering Managers are preparing the second or third instance of a deprecation, follow these steps:
+When Product Managers OR Engineering Managers are preparing the subsequent instances of a deprecation, follow these steps:
 1. Create a MR and copy content directly from the previous MR that was merged.
 2. Check off the review tasks for PMM and TW
-3. Tag PMM and TW in a comment on the MR indicating the content was previousky reviewed in milestone XX.XX in _link to the old merge request_.
+3. Tag PMM and TW in a comment on the MR indicating the content was previously reviewed in release XX.XX in _link to the old merge request_.
 4. Add the `Ready` label and proceed as normal for a RPI

 ---